 3. The atexit module provides a simple interface to register functions to be called when a program closes down normally.
 The sys module also provides a hook, sys.exitfunc, but only one function can be registered there.
 The atexit registry can be used by multiple modules and libraries simultaneously.

-While handling large amount of data usually, the normal method fails to execute within the time limit.
-The method 2 helps in maintaining the large amount of I/O data.
-The method 3 is fastest.
-Usually, handling of input data file greater than 2 or 3 MBs is helped via method 2 and 3.
+While handling a large amount of data usually, the normal method fails to execute within the time limit.
+Method 2 helps in maintaining a large amount of I/O data.
+Method 3 is the fastest.
+Usually, handling of input data files greater than 2 or 3 MBs is helped via method 2 and 3.

 Note : above mention codes are in Python 2.7, to use in Python 3.X versions.
 Simply replace the raw_input() with Python 3.X’s input() syntax.
 Rest should work fine.

 This article is contributed by Shubham Saxena.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.